The Outlander Series: My Initial Review of this Show

-This second season has landed Jamie and Claire in Paris, so some very pretty scenery and costumes.
+The second season has landed Jamie and Claire in Paris, so some stunning scenery and costumes.
 Love that!
-However, there have been points of the story that have seemed bland to me and I wondered if I should have read the books first.
-Sometimes, the books will carry you through a movie even in the parts that make you yawn, because better scenes you know will come.
+However, there have been points of the story that have seemed bland to me, and I wondered if I should have read the books first.
+Sometimes, the books will carry you through a movie, even in the parts that make you yawn, because better scenes you know will come.

-This show is, indeed, based upon the Outlander book series by Diana Gabaldon, so after every episode the producer commentates how he intertwined the two.
-If you like the history during this era, you will continue to watch it even after seeing the first seasons face palm parts.
-It is very interesting.
+Indeed, this show is based upon the Outlander book series by Diana Gabaldon, so after every episode, the producer commentates about how he intertwined the two.
+If you like history during this era, you will continue to watch it even after seeing the first season's facepalm parts.
+It is fascinating.
 I must admit.

 I am also into time travel stories, and this show is a time-travel story, which fluctuates in and out of the eras in brief amounts, but not enough to confuse you.
 It's love and romance, and a fight for war and peace.
 It is also this one woman's journey to both centuries and how she deals with it all.

-So far, for me, it's been a really good show if you are into shows you truly have to pay attention to.
+For me, it's been a terrific show if you are into shows you truly have to pay attention to.
 There are many layers to enjoy!
 I will look forward to this show continuing through more seasons.
 I do suspect it will.

 The Beautiful Opening Credits to the Show Outlander